Home » Knowledge Hub » » Equal Parental Leave

 It is undeniable that we have come on leaps and bounds in terms of equality in the workplace.
 Mandatory gender pay gap reporting, menopause policies and the provision of minimum maternal leave are increasingly making workplaces amenable to the needs of women and mothers.

 However, it was only in April this year that women CEOs for the first time outnumbered male CEOs named John – a rather bleak milestone.
-Equitable parental leave can play a huge part in helping primary care givers, still most often women, to climb the career ladder, and we as HR professionals should be looking into how they can equalize their policies to provide fairer opportunities for all employees.
+Equitable parental leave can play a huge part in helping primary care givers, still most often women, to climb the career ladder, and we as HR professionals should be looking into how they can equalise their policies to provide fairer opportunities for all employees.

 Dual-career households